thisjt/web-summarizer-api/EXPLANATION.md

 # Other Things for Discussion

 There are some comments sprinkled on the source code.
 However, the code is written in a way so that everything is self-explanatory and does not require comments for clarification.

+# Approaching the Problem

+Knowing the requirements of a client is of utmost importance.
+Everything needs to be known first on what they really want with the project, which is especially hard if the client does not fully know what he needs.
+Which is why I need to be flexible with how I approach a problem.
+Mostly it is driven first by experience on the various technologies that can make things possible, and a lot of research regarding specific topics.

+In this case, I have already tried out puppeteer, but its use for me is more towards browser testing and not scraping.
+It's a good thing the assessment provided a suggestion of using this, or I could have steered in a different direction, possibly going towards using `fetch` and `JSDOM`, which would be much harder, although that does make it less dependent on an actual browser for rendering.

+For Prisma, not much reason, it's usually my go-to solution when I need a database.

+I was originally debating whether to use `hono` or `express`, but I eventually settled to using express as I'm way more familiar to it compared to hono.
+Hono has a lot more fancy plugins compared to express, but express is just easier to use and implement in my opinion.
+Maybe in the future when I have a bit more time, I'll play with it.